madprops/airc/README.md

 ---

+`max_words`: The bot is instructed to use these many words as a maximum.

+If this is set to 0 it is ignored.

+---

 `rules`: Optional instructions for the bot, they're prepended before every prompt.

 For example: `Please respond in the style of Stewie from Family Guy`.